FZJ-INM1-BDA/voluba/user_docs/filter.md

 To hide the background of the incoming volume, tick the `Hide clamped` option.
 This removes all pixels with the lowest value.

 ![snippet](gifs/clamped.gif)

-# TODO ask Daviti what Hide zero does (or should do)